solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/custom_auth/_index.md

 kubectl apply --filename https://raw.githubusercontent.com/solo-io/gloo/master/example/petstore/petstore.yaml
 ```

-We can not add a route to the sample application by running the following command:
+We can now add a route to the sample application by running the following command:

 {{< tabs >}}
 {{< tab name="kubectl" codelang="shell" >}}